Last Updated on March 30, 2022 by Grow with Bovees

 Deeper depths might not be appropriate for thicker soil, weeds, and clay.
 As such, the safe bet is to get a tiller with an adjustable cutting depth.

-If you want to spend less time maneuvering through your garden as you amend soil or remove weeds, you might want to consider a tool’s tilling width.
-Many tillers have a minimum width of eight inches, but larger ones can have widths measuring around 16 inches (40.64 cm).
+Many tillers have a minimum width of eight inches, but larger ones can have widths that measure around 16 inches (40.64 cm).

-Larger widths might be more suitable for cultivating empty soil beds, and narrower ones might be more suitable when you want to work around garden edges and in between growing produce.
+Larger widths might be more suitable for cultivating empty soil beds, where as narrower ones might be more suitable when you want to work around garden edges and in between growing produce.

 2 and 4 Cycle Engines

 If you decide on using a gas tiller, you might want to consider what type of engine you would want in your model.

 A 2-cycle engine rototiller requires you to mix gas and oil in its fuel tank.
 The ratio of gas and oil you use might differ based on the brand you purchase, most modern 2 cycle engines are either 40:1 or 50:1 ratio.

 When working with a 4-cycle engine rototiller, you need to add gas into its fuel tank and add oil into its engine.
 Although you can add these to each of the separate chambers, they must not be mixed as with 2 cycle engines.